 “Much of the health reform debate in this country is about health insurance, but we also need to reform how and where care is delivered,” says Pauley, a 1968 Warren Central High School graduate.
 “Because it’s in a school, this health center puts care close to home in a place that’s familiar, comfortable and convenient for people, including those who are underserved by traditional health care models.
 I couldn’t be prouder to have my name associated with a neighborhood clinic in a neighborhood that I will always think of as home.”

 The Jane Pauley Community Health Center will offer primary health care services, including preventive and annual exams, well-child care, acute care, chronic disease management and certain procedures.
 Community Health Network will provide a nurse practitioner, a family physician and a psychologist to serve patients and has made a capital commitment of $350,000 to renovate the center’s space at the school.
 The space was donated by Warren Township Schools.
 The Community Health Network Foundation continues to leverage its community relationships to facilitate the project and provide long-term philanthropical support.
-Donations to support this project can be made here.

 Services at The Jane Pauley Community Health Center will be delivered regardless of ability to pay, and the cost of care will be based on a sliding fee scale and family income.
 In addition to providing access to health care for a medically underserved population, the center will focus on the management of chronic diseases, such as diabetes, cardiac disease and depression.
 Laboratory and hospital services will be available through the Community system.